What is the Water Quality in Pharr, Texas?

 See below for what you can do to improve Pharr’s water.

-- Use Berkey filters with activated carbon to filter out 22 of the 27 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in Pharr’s drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.